occur when the body's immune system overreacts to substances in food you have

 If you are highly

-sensitive to a particular food, you may have an allergic reaction by simply
+sensitive to a certain food, you may have an allergic reaction simply by

 is an abnormal immune system reaction to gluten, a protein found in grains like wheat and rye.
 It damages the small intestine so that it can't do a good job of absorbing nutrients from your food.
 For more information, see the topic